appium/appium-xcuitest-driver/docs/guides/run-prebuilt-wda.md

 Not all combinations have been tested, but the target device can probably be anything.

-The same thing can be achieved with the `appium:derivedDataPath` and `appium:usePrebuiltWDA` capabilities, but this may fail if `xcodebuild` cannot find or handle the `.xctestrun` file properly.
-The stability depends on Xcode.
+The same thing can be achieved with the `appium:usePrebuiltWDA` capability.
+`appium:derivedDataPath` will let the xcodebuild set the path as the `-derivedDataPath` argument.
+If `appium:derivedDataPath` already has `Build` directory, Appium thinks the path already has prebuilt WDA project environment.
+Then the `appium:usePrebuiltWDA` will just run xcodebuild with `test-without-building` command.

+The difference between `appium:useXctestrunFile` and `appium:usePrebuiltWDA` are if let `xcodebuild` use specific `.xctestrun` file or use prebuilt entire WDA project.
+Both stability depends on Xcode.

 ## Capabilities for Prebuilt WDA with `appium:prebuiltWDAPath`